Inference Methods for Interaction and Noise Intensities Using Only Spike-time Data on Coupled Oscillators

 where $C_1$ and $C_2$ are independent of $\theta_{\text{cp}}$ and given by $C_{1}=\frac{D}{2} \int_{0}^{2 \pi} \frac{Z(\theta)^{2}}{\omega^{3}} d\theta$ and $C_{2}=(1-\exp[c \kappa ])/2$.
 The negative constant $c\kappa$ corresponds to the average effective attractive force between the oscillators over one oscillation period.
 That is, $c = \frac{1}{\omega} \int_{0}^{2 \pi} f_{Y}(\theta) d \theta$, where $f_{Y} (\theta) \equiv \left. \frac{\partial J}{\partial x}\right|_{x=y=\theta} - \left. \frac{\partial J}{\partial y}\right|_{x=y=\theta } $.
 The $2\pi$-periodic function $d(\theta_{\text{cp}}) \equiv \sqrt{ E\left[ \| \theta_{1} - \theta_{2} \|^{2} \right] _{\theta_{1} = \theta_{\text{cp}}}}$ represents the phase distance from in-phase synchronization, where $\| \theta_{1} - \theta_{2} \|$ is the phase difference defined on the ring $[-\pi ,\pi)$.
 If $x_k$ is the value of $x(t)$ when $\theta_{1}$ first passes through $2\pi k + \theta_{\text{cp}}$, then $E[x(t)]_{\theta_{1}= \theta_{\text{cp}}}$ represents the average of $x_k$ over $k$.
 Note that $d(\theta_{\text{cp}})$ is proportional to $\sqrt{D}$ and dependent on $\kappa$~\cite{SDrapid}.

 Through a derivation similar to that of Eq.~(\ref{eq:sigma}), we derive that $V_{m}$ is given by

 where $a \equiv \frac{1}{2} \int_{0}^{2 \pi} \frac{Z(\theta)^{2}}{\omega^{3}} d \theta > 0$.
+See Appendix A for the derivation.
 Since $a$ represents an average phase response to noise, the product $aD$ represents the effective noise intensity~\cite{kuramoto84}.
 Our purpose is now to infer $aD$ and $|c|\kappa$, which are important values because they determine the strength of the phase diffusion and the time scale of the synchronization, respectively \cite{kuramoto84}.

 {\it{Method I.}} We use only $V_{1}$, $V_{2}$, and $V_{3}$ for one of the oscillators.
 Combining Eq.~(6) for $m=1,2,3$, we can determine the three unknowns $aD$, $c \kappa$, and $ ( {d}/{\omega} ) ^{2}$.
 In particular, we obtain